Optimal Source Codes for Timely Updates: Numerical results for Zipf distribution

+in all our numerical evaluations, the solution found by the solver satisfies this condition, which establishes its optimality.

-We now illustrate our recipe for construction of prefix-free codes that yield minimum average age for memoryless update schemes when $P$ is a Zipf distribution\footnote{We model all our optimization problems in \textit{AMPL} \cite{AMPL} and solve it using \textit{SNOPT}~\cite{SNOPT}, \textit{CONOPT}~\cite{CONOPT} solvers. \newer{The codes corresponding to all our numerical results are available at \cite{Codes}.}} .
-Specifically, we illustrate our qualitative results using the ${\tt Zipf}(s,N)$ distribution with alphabet $\X = \{1, \cdots, N\}$ and given by \eq{ P(i) = \frac{i ^{-s}}{\sum_{j=1}^N j^{-s}}, \quad 1\leq i \leq N. } When the parameter $s$ is close to $0$, the ${\tt Zipf}(s,N)$ distribution approaches a uniform distribution, and therefore, as seen earlier, { Shannon codes} for $P$ are close to optimal.
-However, for larger values of $s$, we note in Figure~\ref{f:zipf_comparison} that our recipe yields prefix-free codes with smaller average age than Shannon codes for $P$.
-When we round-off real lengths to integers, the gains are subsided but still exist.
+We now illustrate our recipe for construction of prefix-free codes that yield minimum average age for memoryless update schemes when $P$ is a Zipf distribution.
+Specifically, we illustrate our qualitative results using the ${\tt Zipf}(s,N)$ distribution with alphabet $\X = \{1, \cdots, N\}$ and given by \eq{ P(i) = \frac{i ^{-s}}{\sum_{j=1}^N j^{-s}}, \quad 1\leq i \leq N. }